cyandestructor/Sandbox3D/README.md

 ### Steps

 1. Clone the repository: `git clone --recursive https://github.com/cyandestructor/Sandbox3D.git`
+2. Run the scripts/Win-GenSolutionFiles.bat file to create the necessary projects
-2. Extract the Example models zip file on Sandbox/assets
+3. Extract the Example models zip file on Sandbox/assets
-3. Open the Jass.sln file and run
+4. Open the Jass.sln file and run

 ### How to check the examples